395t/review-assignments/_summaries/sutskever2013on_2.md

 SGD with momentum and careful initialization can train DNN's, RNN's in practice

 # Context
+- First-order vs. second-order optimization methods: first-order methods update model parameters using the first-order derivative of the objective function (e.g. gradient descent), while second-order methods also use the second-order derivative
 - Hinton 2006: **DNN's, RNN's are expressive but hard to train using first-order methods like SGD** without some pre-training tricks
 - Martens (2010, 2011) shows that **a type of second-order method called Hessian-free Optimization (HF) can train DNN's, RNN's well** without such tricks
 - Some work (2010-2012) shows that **SGD can still work reasonably well with certain random initializations, though not as good as HF** from Martens (2010)